-As early as the late 1800s, it was medically recommended to vibrate a woman’s vagina to relieve hysteria.
-Women could go to the doctor to receive this “treatment”.
+Herstory of pleasure is ancient, but here is one tale to tell from the late 1800s.
+“Hysteria” was the first mental disorder associated with women.
 Symptoms of hysteria included depression, insomnia, lack of sex drive, too much sex drive (f*ck that) and “extreme” emotions.

-Herstorically, one of the cures for hysteria was a “hysteria-ectomy”, otherwise known as a “hysterectomy”.
+2. Herstorically, another “cure” for hysteria was a “hysteria-ectomy”, otherwise known as a “hysterectomy”.
 The Greek root “hystera” means “uterus”.
 Remove the uterus, remove the hysteria, right?